-The ADWaNS project focusses on developing a multi-purpose wireless sensor networking instrument that supports the specific experimental research needs of key applications such as body networks for patients monitoring, and physical infrastructure monitoring (e.g., tunnels, and bridges).
-The instrument enables (1) research and education for developing and experimenting with protocols and algorithms for a future generation of wireless sensor networks, (2) cross-cutting research and education in application areas of key interest to Northeastern University and our society in general.
+The ADWaNS IoT project focuses on developing a multi-purpose wireless sensor networking instrument that supports the specific experimental research needs of key IoT applications such as body networks for patients monitoring, and physical infrastructure monitoring (e.g., tunnels, and bridges).
+The instrument enables (1) research and education for developing and experimenting with protocols and algorithms for emerging IoT devices, (2) cross-cutting research and education in application areas of key interest to Northeastern University (security, health, and sustainability) and our society in general.

-Wireless Sensor Networks (WSNs) technology holds the promise to enable a wide array of revolutionary applications.
-Some applications of national importance, in the context of emergency preparedness and disaster recovery, include the increasing need to monitor physical infrastructure (in 2008, the American Society of Civil Engineers estimated that in order to bring the nation’s infrastructure to a good condition, $1.6 trillions are needed over the next 5 years), and search and rescue missions in the aftermath of a catastrophic event (locating survivors when communication infrastructure is damaged constitutes a major effort for rescue teams and can significantly be improved with adequate technology).
+Wireless Sensor Networks (WSNs) technology is at the heart of the IoT revolution.
+It holds the promise to enable a wide array of revolutionary applications.
+Some applications of national importance, in the context of emergency preparedness and disaster recovery, include the increasing need to monitor physical infrastructure (already in 2013, the American Society of Civil Engineers estimated that in order to bring the nation’s infrastructure to a good condition, $3.6 trillions are needed over the next 5 years), and search and rescue missions in the aftermath of a catastrophic event (locating survivors when communication infrastructure is damaged constitutes a major effort for rescue teams and can significantly be improved with adequate technology).
 Another set of applications of national interest lie within technology-assisted health therapy.
 In the United States, stroke is the leading cause of disability among adults.
 Unfortunately, over 50% of survivors show a poor functional recovery of the arm and hand and can greatly benefit from access to affordable and convenient rehabilitation care.

-The modules will be combined to assemble nodes and then networks for areas of active research of the PIs and collaborators:
+The modules can be combined to assemble nodes and then networks for areas of active research of the PIs and collaborators:

 Cross-layer protocols for heterogeneous wireless networks: